Inside Kate Moss' Fiercely Private World

 Alas, her marriage to Hince didn't last—they split up with nary a peep in 2015—but the amicability of the split endures.
 They were just photographed in October sharing a hug in L.A.

-Apparently there was never a need for Moss to lighten up, the model, designer and businesswoman remaining the light in every room she walks into according to her many friends who double as fans.
-But she has loosened the ties on her public image a bit, popping up in 2016's Zoolander 2 and Absolutely Fabulous: The Movie, the film's plot hinging on the accidental death of Kate Moss (spoiler alert: she was just enjoying some privacy while people thought she was dead).
+Apparently there has never been a need for Moss to lighten up personally, the model, designer and businesswoman remaining the light in every room she walks into according to her many friends who double as fans.
+But she has been having more fun with her public image lately, popping up in 2016's Zoolander 2 and Absolutely Fabulous: The Movie, the film's plot hinging on the accidental death of Kate Moss (spoiler alert: she was just enjoying some privacy while people thought she was dead).

 That being said, the Kate Moss Agency is no-nonsense.